eperezcosano/advent-of-code-2015/README.md

 # Advent Of Code 2015
-These are my solutions of the year 2015 [AdventOfCode](https://adventofcode.com/2015) in nodeJS.
+These are my solutions of the year 2015 [AdventOfCode](https://adventofcode.com/2015) in Node.js.
 To run it just type `npm run dayN_P` where **N** is the number of the day and **P** is the part either 1 or 2.

 Table of solutions: